-The Corporation uses and generates hazardous substances and wastes in its operations.
-Since the Corporation provides services to companies producing oil and natural gas, it may also become subject to claims relating to the release of such substances into the environment.
-In addition, some of the Corporation's current properties are, or have been, used for industrial purposes.
+The Company uses and generates hazardous substances and wastes in its operations.
+The Company has endeavoured to reduce the use of hazardous substances and the generation of wastes in its operations, but to date has been unable to eliminate them completely.
+The Company takes great care to prevent the release of hazardous substances into the environment at the well site or during transportation, storage or handling.
+The Company's customers protect groundwater from contamination by substances pumped downhole by installing and cementing layers of steel piping, called casing, in every well serviced by the Company.
+Since the Company provides services to companies producing oil and natural gas, it may also become subject to claims relating to the release of such substances into the environment.
+In addition, some of the Company's current properties are, or have been, used for industrial purposes.
 Some environmental laws and regulations provide for joint and several strict liability related to spills and releases of hazardous substances for damages to the environment and natural resources or threats to public health and safety.
 Strict liability can render a potentially responsible party liable for damages irrespective of negligence or fault.
-Accordingly, the Corporation could become subject to potentially material liabilities relating to the investigation and cleanup of contaminated properties, and to claims alleging personal injury or property damage as the result of exposures to, or releases of, hazardous substances.
-In addition, stricter enforcement of existing laws and regulations, new laws and regulations, the discovery of previously unknown contamination or the imposition of new or increased requirements could require the Corporation to incur costs or become the basis of new or increased liabilities that could reduce its earnings and cash available for operations.
+Accordingly, the Company could become subject to material liabilities relating to the investigation and cleanup of contaminated properties, and to claims alleging personal injury or property damage as the result of exposures to, or releases of, hazardous substances.
+In addition, stricter enforcement of existing laws and regulations, new laws and regulations, the discovery of previously unknown contamination or the imposition of new or increased requirements could require the Company to incur costs or become the basis of new or increased liabilities that could reduce its earnings and cash available for operations.

-Failure to maintain the Corporation's safety standards and record could lead to a decline in the demand for services.
+Failure to maintain the Company's safety standards and record could lead to a decline in the demand for services.

 Standards for the prevention of incidents in the oilfield services industry are governed by service company safety policies and procedures, accepted industry safety practices, customer specific safety requirements and health and safety legislation.
-In order to ensure compliance, the Corporation has developed and implemented safety and training programs which it believes meet or exceed the applicable standards.
+In order to ensure compliance, the Company has developed and implemented safety and training programs which it believes meet or exceed the applicable standards.
 A key factor considered by customers in retaining oilfield service providers is safety.
-Deterioration of the Corporation's safety performance could result in a decline in the demand for the Corporation's services and could have a material adverse effect on its business, financial condition, results of operations and cash flows.
+Deterioration of the Company's safety performance could result in a decline in the demand for the Company's services and could have a material adverse effect on its business, financial condition, results of operations and cash flows.

-The Corporation's business could be adversely affected by the actions of activist shareholders and the reluctance of institutional investors to invest in the industry in which the Corporation operates.
+The Company's business could be adversely affected by the actions of activist shareholders and the reluctance of institutional investors to invest in the industry in which the Company operates.

 In recent years, publicly traded companies have increasingly been subject to demands from activist shareholders advocating for changes to corporate governance practices, including executive compensation and ESG policies.
-There can be no assurance that activist shareholders will not publicly advocate for the Corporation to make changes to its approach to corporate governance.
-Responding to challenges from activist shareholders, such as proxy contests, media campaigns or other activities, could be costly and time-consuming, could have a negative impact on the Corporation's reputation and could divert the attention and resources of management and the board of directors, all of which could have an adverse effect on the Corporation's business, financial condition, results of operations and cash flows.
+There can be no assurance that activist shareholders will not publicly advocate for the Company to make changes to its approach to corporate governance.
+Responding to challenges from activist shareholders, such as proxy contests, media campaigns or other activities, could be costly and time-consuming, could have a negative impact on the Company's reputation and could divert the attention and resources of management and the board of directors, all of which could have an adverse effect on the Company's business, financial condition, results of operations and cash flows.